gojimmypi/gojimmypi.github.io/_posts/2022-08-07-ICE-V-Wireless-SERV-fusesoc.md

 - FPGA
 ---

-Here are some notes for setting up the ICE-V Wireless ESP32-C3 RISC-V and iCE40 FPGA with the Award Winning SERV RISC-V Core.
+Setting up the ICE-V Wireless ESP32-C3 RISC-V and iCE40 FPGA with the Award Winning SERV RISC-V Core.

 ![ICEV-Wireless.png](../images/ICEV-Wireless/ICEV-Wireless.png)

 What's a SERV Core?
-It's an Award Winning tiny RISC-V soft CPU on an FPGA by Olaf Kindgren.
+It's an Award Winning tiny RISC-V soft CPU on an FPGA that was designed by Olaf Kindgren.
 See [github.com/olofk/serv](https://github.com/olofk/serv) for more info.

 See also my [micro-blog thread](https://twitter.com/gojimmypi/status/1544479903843696640?s=20&t=hZ9f8mrLQiTFg3PKvoIp2w)